 Taxable Benefits, Tax Credits, and Deductions

-The Income Taxes page within Snap allows you to add taxable benefits, indicate if a client is eligible for additional federal and provincial non-refundable tax credits, and enter applicable tax deductions for the client.
+The Income Taxes page within Snap allows you to customize default settings and add taxable benefits, indicate if a client is eligible for additional federal and provincial non-refundable tax credits, and enter applicable tax deductions for the client.

 Select Scenario Setup -> Settings -> Income Taxes.